moos/wordpos/README.md

 Fast index improves performance **30x** over Natural's native methods.
 See blog article [Optimizing WordPos](http://blog.42at.com/optimizing-wordpos).

-As of version 1.0, the fast index option is always on and cannot be turned off.
+As of version 1.0, fast index is always on and cannot be turned off.

 ## Command-line: CLI